himmAllRight/himmAllRight-source/content/post/switched-to-joplin-notes.md

 ### About Joplin

-Joplin is a free and open source note taking/to-do application.
-It syncs and organizes markdown notes into notebooks, across all platforms (Android, iOS, macOS, Linux, and Windows).
-It even have a terminal application in addition to the GUI one.
+Joplin is an open source note taking and to-do application.
+It syncs and organizes markdown notes into notebooks, across many platforms (Android, iOS, macOS, Linux, and Windows).
+It even has both a GUI *and* terminal client.
+So, I decided to give it a try.

-I decided to try it out because it was an open source markdown editor that was supported on *so many* platforms.

 ### My Setup

 When configuring joplin, a sync system has to be defined (well, *should*.
-Notes *can* be saved locally).
-There are a few supported options, including using Nextcloud, which is what I had used for my org notes, but eventually moved away from due to file conflict issues.
+Notes can also be saved locally).
+There are a few supported options including using Nextcloud.
+I had previously synced my org notes using Nextcloud, but eventually moved away from it due to repeated file conflict issues.
+So I wanted to try something different this time.

 <center>
 <a href="/img/posts/switched-to-joplin-notes/fastmail_logo.png">